euroargodev/recovery/README.md

 # Argo floats recovery

-This is where the working group on #argofloats recovery issues are being discussed.
+Increasing floats recovery is a recurrent discussion item among the Argo community.
+This repository is a place holder for the activities of the working group on #argofloats recovery initiated during the [1st Arvor/Provor technical workshop]() that was held in Brest in 2020.

-The objective of the working group is to provide recommendations on:
+The working group ongoing goal is to discuss and to provide recommendations on:
 - how to modify Argo floats to make them easily recoverable
 - security issues in recovering and handling used Argo floats
 - tools needed to promote and making possible floats recovery